RubenDillon/cybele/Thinfinity-Workspace/workspace7/securing.md

 Use of Digital Certificate
 =
-1. If we have a certificate (PFX file) and the passphrase we could add this to the Gateway
+1. If we have a certificate (PFX file) and the passphrase follow this steps using the Gateway

-2. Go to the Gateway server and select Thinfinity Gateway application
+2. Select Thinfinity Gateway application

 3. Go to the Bindings and select ADD
 	- On Protocol select HTTPS